deepak-singh5219/Amigo-Grocery-Store/README.md

 # Features

--Cards  for products
+- Cards  for products
--Managing product using Cart
+- Managing product using Cart
--Google Auth For users
+- Google Auth For users
--Easy to add products using API for Admin
+- Easy to add products using API for Admin
--Payment Gateway to allow users to pay online (Stripe Payment) -Responsive Design to give better user experience -Firestore Database that adds products after successful payment -Checkout Page where you can add or remove products from the basket -Returns and orders page that help you to see your previous orders -Simple and attractive  UI that enhance User experience
+- Payment Gateway to allow users to pay online (Stripe Payment)
+- Responsive Design to give better user experience
+- Firestore Database that adds products after successful payment
+- Checkout Page where you can add or remove products from the basket
+- Returns and orders page that help you to see your previous orders
+- Simple and attractive  UI that enhance User experience

 # Technology Used